antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/Epidemiology-Compartmental-Modeling-Monad.md

 [[Wk1](https://en.wikipedia.org/wiki/Monad_(functional_programming))],
 for Epidemiology Compartmental Modeling (ECM) workflows specification and execution.
 The design and implementation are done with Mathematica / Wolfram Language (WL).
+A very similar implementation is also done in R.

 Monad’s name is “ECMMon”, which stands for “**E**pidemiology **C**ompartmental **M**odeling **Mon**ad”,
 and its monadic implementation is based on the State monad package